 On the other hand, the anime consistently portrays Io being closer to Tsumiki (they end most episodes alone with each other, for one thing) than the other girls and the general absence of Character Development means that no one else gets closer to him.

 Mood Whiplash: Whenever Tsumiki's at the moment, she often goes berserk.
 The other characters especially does this when Tsumiki's at her moments with Io.

-The final episode Part A and chapter 19 involves a sad moment when Tsumiki fails to give Io her chocolate when it's raining, but heartwarmingly, he accepts it anyway.
+Episode 13-A and Chapter 19 involve a sad moment when Tsumiki fails to give Io her chocolate when it's raining, but heartwarmingly, he accepts it anyway.
 Then he rubs her face mainly for her to not get sick (in the case in the manga, it happened once).
 Cue Nosebleed.

 Mundane Made Awesome: Air hockey, snowball fights, kick the can, volleyball.
 Pretty much any game they play.